ceejbot/galls-law/mediterraneajs.md

 # [fit] ![](images/npm.png) loves you
 # [fit] `npm install -g npm@latest`

 ^ Got questions?
-Grab me later.
+Ask me for details at the panel.
+Or ask Maciej.